How Bad Relations With China Could Mess With the Energy Transition

 For years, China’s booming economy was a horse every government wanted to hitch its wagon to.
-Today, relations have soured between China and many Western countries, with potentially serious implications for clean energy supply chains, investment and even existing infrastructure.
+Today, relations have soured between China and many Western countries, with potentially serious implications for clean-energy supply chains, investment and even existing infrastructure.

 The U.K. is a case in point.
-In June 2014, Prime Minister David Cameron signed a £14 billion ($18.5 billion) trade deal with China that included a £400 million solar investment with ZN Shine.
-Britain's solar market was booming thanks to the Renewables Obligation scheme; Huawei was cleaning up in local PV inverter market.
+In June 2014, then-Prime Minister David Cameron signed a £14 billion ($18.5 billion) trade deal with China that included a £400 million solar investment with ZN Shine.
+Britain's solar market was booming thanks to the Renewables Obligation scheme; Huawei was cleaning up in the local PV inverter market.

 In October 2015, Cameron and China’s President Xi Jinping signed another deal for China General Nuclear Power Group (CGN) to take a one-third stake in the new Hinkley Point C nuclear power plant.
-That deal may have marked the zenith for UK-China relations.
+That deal may have marked the zenith for U.K.-China relations.

 Times have changed dramatically.
 ZN Shine ceased operating in Europe in 2015 after running afoul of EU trade rules.
 Huawei’s telecommunications infrastructure is being removed from the U.K.’s budding 5G mobile network.
 Hinkley Point C could be the first and last U.K. nuclear plant built with Chinese investment as lawmakers question the security implications.